Free and Friendly Tours

 Time: 2:30 p.m.

-Beginning at Philadelphia’s City Hall, a building destined to be the world’s tallest, this tour leads through the bustle of Reading Terminal Market and the luxury of Rittenhouse Square, and looks out toward the steps of Philadelphia’s famous Museum of Art.
+Beginning at Philadelphia’s City Hall, a building destined to be the world’s tallest, this tour leads through the bustle of Reading Terminal Market and the luxury of the Wanamaker Building and looks out toward the steps of Philadelphia’s famous Museum of Art.
 You’ll encounter fighting Quakers, cross-dressing Irishmen and a certain Italian boxer, and learn that the Reading Railroad is more than just square on the Monopoly board.

 Visit freefriendlytours.com for a complete schedule of tours and additional information.